A NSW Government website

 Shortlisted finalists and jury

-Shortlisted finalists will now create their designs for a terrace house or mid-rise apartment for 21st century NSW
+Shortlisted finalists were selected to design a terrace house or mid-rise apartment for 21st century NSW

-The competition is underway with 21 finalists from Australia and across the globe developing their innovative new ideas for the NSW Government's Housing Pattern Book Design Competition
+The competition shortlisted 21 finalists to create housing designs for the 21st century as part of the NSW Government's Housing Pattern Book Design Competition

 Aileen Sage Architects in collaboration with TeoLam and Garigarra – New South Wales